Frequently Asked Questions

 Unfortunately, no. The paperwork is quite a barrier here in the U.S., requiring a visit to the local chamber of commerce to get the invoice certified and the time required to fill out the export paperwork.
-However, there are companies will accept a package from a U.S. based merchant, consolidate it with other packages for their customers, then forward everything in one shipment to keep the export paperwork to a minimum.
+However, there are forwarding companies will accept a package from a U.S. based merchant, consolidate it with other packages for their customers, then forward everything in one shipment to keep the export paperwork to a minimum.

 offers a wide variety of options and is a bit cheaper than the others.

 If you Google “U.S. package forwarding service” you will find many companies that will consolidate items and reship to your country.
 A chicken feeder has lots of empty space inside that can be filled with other items.
 Generally packages over a cubic foot will incur additional charges like Dimensional Weight, where the shippers charge extra weight for bulky packages.
-As an example a medium feeder weighs 15 pounds but is charged as if it weighs 21 pounds by FedEx Ground so if you could pack six pounds of additional products inside the feeder you would ship that six pounds for free.
+As an example a medium feeder weighs 12 pounds but is charged as if it weighs 21 pounds by FedEx Ground so if you could pack nine pounds of additional products inside the feeder you would ship that nine pounds for free.